Apply for hoarding or temporary structure consent

-You need a licence to place hoarding and temporary structures on a public road or highway
+You need consent to place hoarding and temporary structures on a public road or highway

 - What is it for